Student Handbook & Terms and conditions

 - If you misplace any AQF certification documentation issued by Foundation Education, i.e. your certificate or statement of attainment, you may purchase a replacement for $30 plus postage.

-- If you request an alternative form of access to your learning resources, such as a hard copy of your learning resources, you may contact our Student Support team, who will facilitate the purchase for you.
+- If you require an alternative form of access to your learning resources, such as a hard copy of your learning resources, you may contact our Student Support team who will facilitate the purchase for you.
 This will become your personal property, but you may not sell on or commercialise the information contained within.

 Where you have invited negotiations for the purchase of a Foundation Education training product, e.g. you have expressed interest in our courses or have contacted one of our sales people directly, you are considered to be a ‘solicited consumer’.

 All courses contain a five-day cooling-off period, effective after you confirm your enrolment and accept the terms and conditions as contained in the Student Handbook.
 The cooling-off period is calculated using actual days, so weekends and public holidays are included.
 Please see table below for reference.

 |If you enrol on a…||…then your cooling off period expires at 11.59pm on…|

 |Thursday||the Tuesday of the following week.|